LTURhino/Chess/README.md

 # Chess
-Computer science 1st semester work\n
+Computer science 1st semester work
-Chess made in c\n
+Chess made in c
 Game logic is done fully, but left unfinshed functions so yeah use if you want :)